jamesburt85/askonasholt/wp-content/plugins/open-external-links-in-a-new-window/readme.txt

 Opens all (or specific) external links in a new window.
 XHTML Strict compliant and search engine optimized (SEO).

 == Description ==
-Opens external links (starting with `http://` or `https://`) in a separate browser window (or tab).
+Opens external links (starting with `http://` or `https://`) in a separate browser tab (or window).
 You can also specify certain URLs that should either be forced to open in a new window or ignored.
 The plugin produces XHTML Strict compliant code and is also search engine optimized (SEO).
 This is done using JavaScript's `window.open()`-function.